return to homepage

 Follow the same step above for printing the monogram initial onto vellum.
 One of the most common questions I've gotten regarding this invite is "what is the name of the font used?".
 The problem is, I don't think there is one.
 Most likely the bride who created these constructed her own monogram using a paint program or Photoshop, and inserted her own hearts.

 There is one font that I know of that is similar in that it has little hearts incorporated into all of the capitol letters.
 It's called Love Light.
 But if in the event that you simply MUST HAVE something more like the one above, you'll need to download a free program, like Paint.net and create your own monogram.
-OR you could simply email me and I can design a heart monogram for you and set it up to print side by side with cutting guidelines (I can set the whole thing up for $25.00).
+I do think the font shown here may be Edwardian Script, with little hearts added in.

 So, like the other wording, you'll want to print the monogram onto some printable vellum so that the lettering is set up side by side, 2 to a page.